qleveque/gitrs/README.md

 - [ ] Add the `branch` command
 - [x] Allow multiple keystrokes in a command hotkey
 - [ ] Allow the use of modifiers (ctrl/shift) in a command hotkey
-- [ ] Get rid of the gid dependency
 - [ ] Handle renames

 ## Credits